nicolassturmel/media-network-manager-cloud/README.md

 ### MnMs-desktop

-Desktop app
+The electron app builder, firt run npm cloud-copy before npm package-<system>

 ## About the poject owner

 I am Nicolas Sturmel, technical product manager and developer at Merging Technology, focusing on Media Network implmentations (test, validation, tools for users and installers).

-This project is not link with Merging, any question or comment should go through me or this github page and will be handled on a best effort basis.
+This project is not linked with Merging, any question or comment will be handled by me on a best effort basis.

 ## Licence

-MIT: do what you want with the code.
+MIT, do what you want with the code.
 If you are looking for a custom solution, you can contact me !

-The electron app builder, firt run npm cloud-copy before npm package-<system>